Where Did The Name Jehovah Come From?

 The Strict Rules of Jehovah.

-When Jesus walked this earth, the Pharisees were strong supporters of the God Jehovah.
-They were preoccupied with rules, regulations and an outward show of righteousness, but they did not understand the love God has for each one of us.
+When Jesus walked this earth, the Pharisees were strong supporters of the Hebrew God YHWH.
+(The name Jehovah hadn't been invented yet however on this website we use the name Jehovah because it's the name JW's use. ) The Pharisees were preoccupied with God's rules, laws, and an outward show of righteousness, but they did not understand the love God has for each one of us.
 Learn more about the Strict Rules of Jehovah

 Jesus Vs Jehovah.

 Jesus is not like Jehovah at all.
 In fact, if you carefully read the words of Jesus, you will notice that 'God the Father' thinks very differently than the God Jehovah.
 What is the difference? ...
 Learn more about Jehovah Vs Jesus